FAMOUS PEOPLE I‘VE KNOWN

 I had to stop and think.
 I remembered some and may remember more to later include.
 I’ve listed them alphabetically by their last name.
 Each famous person appeared humble, sincere, kind and considerate.
 It would have been wonderful to know every single one of them better.
 What blessings I have been given to experience such greatness in my life.

 Capt.
 Ralph L. Charles at age 102 was the oldest living pilot in the world.
-Ralph lived near Somerset, Ohio, 20 miles SE of my home.
+Ralph lived near by in Somerset, Ohio, 20 miles SE of my home.
 With friends, I would go to his home once a month for a concert by a renowned organist playing on a large church organ Ralph rebuilt in his rambling basement.
 About 150 persons would attend the potluck dinner after the concert.

 When our local Experimental Aircraft Association 425 (EAA) would have meetings at Riverside Airport in Zanesville, I would drive to Ralph’s home to pick him up and bring him to Zanesville.
 He especially enjoyed the annual Hobo Stew Night when all the members during the day would add food to the huge black iron pot hanging from a steel tripod over a fire.
 During the drive back and forth, Ralph would regale me with stories as a “flyboy” in his youth.
 After the EAA event, I would drive him back to his home.
 He was honored throughout the United States, invited as an honored guest to NASA’s Johnson Space Center and to other national aviation sites that thrilled and humbled him.
 He was taught how to fly by as associate of the Wright Brothers and had flight certification signed by one of the Wright Brothers.
 Ralph loved to fly but was required to have a flight lesson once every six weeks to continue flying.
 Terry Thompson was the only Ohio instructor who would take the job of working with a 102 year old pilot.